-Name and address of person/organization to whom information may be sent:

-This authorization expires upon fulfillment of this request unless special circumstances apply.

-Purpose for disclosure:

-I authorize the following information to be sent to the address above:

-Copies of information described below for period / / to / / .

-History and Physical Examination Lab Reports Reports from Physicians

-Other (specify)
+Name and address of person/organization to whom information may be sent: Transmit this information on or about (information will not be resent absent reauthorization):/ This authorization expires upon fulfillment of this request unless special circumstances apply.
+Purpose for disclosure: I authorize the following information to be sent to the address above: Copies of all medical records for the period / / to / / .
+Copies of information described below for period/ to/ History and Physical ExaminationLab ReportsReports from Physicians Other (specify)